kevinlin/ai-sdlc-playbook/docs/workflow/04-vibe-coding-workflow.md

 - **Requirement changes**: Update your spec if you discover new requirements
 - **Quality improvements**: Refactor code that becomes difficult to maintain

-## Advantages of the Lightweight Workflow
+## Advantages of the Vibe Coding Plus Workflow

 - **Speed**: Projects can be completed in hours or days rather than weeks
 - **Low overhead**: Minimal documentation and process requirements